 Another great date night find, my husband and I wandered into Bay Street Bistro one night and were so glad we did.
 The restaurant offers fresh, locally-sourced ingredients in a blend of Northwest and international inspired cuisine.
 The restaurant is small and romantically-lit, and often hosts local celloists and violinists.

-OK – this is new!
-Wilson Patisserie is a sweet, little pastry cart that sets up shop in downtown Port Orchard Thursday-Sunday at 640 Bay Street.
+Wilson Patisserie is a sweet, little pastry cart that sets up shop downtown Port Orchard Thursday-Sunday at 640 Bay Street.
 Their scratch pastries are made with the best, locally-sourced ingredients and old-fashioned techniques to ensure the highest quality crossaints, quiche, rolls, buns and more.

 Yoked Farmhouse Brewery

 Located in the middle of rural Port Orchard, on (you guessed it) a farm, Yoked Farmhouse Brewery is quickly becoming one of our favorite places.
 The family and dog-friendly brewery offers a rotating selection of farmhouse ales and ciders, with fun indoor and outdoor spaces.
 For the kids, a dirt pit with bulldozers and playground, with plenty of ground for dogs to roam.
 Parking is limited, so we usually call ahead of time to see how crowded they are.
-The brewery hosts cooking classes and events throughoutthe year, as well as food trucks on Frdays.
-Can’t wait for summer!
+The brewery hosts cooking classes and events throughout the year, as well as a new, full farm-to-table menu!

 Also new!
 Brick Ally opened over the weekend in downtown Port Orchard.
 A LEGO lover’s dream, the storefront buys and sells new and used LEGO sets, minifigures, bricks and products!